minima-global/minidocs/docs/about/presale.md

 **Tranche 3:** 100% at TGE<br/>
 **Tranche 4:** 100% at TGE<br/>

-## What is the conversion rate?

-It will be calculated at the time of purchase.

 ## What am I buying in the Presale?

 You will be buying Wrapped Minima ($WMINIMA) which is an ERC-20 token on the Ethereum blockchain. $WMINIMA will be redeemable 1:1 for Native Minima ($MINIMA) at a later date.

+## How many tokens are on sale at the Presale?

+60 million Wrapped Minima ($WMINIMA) coins are available for purchase.

 ## How do I reserve and buy $WMINIMA?

-You will need $USDT to purchase Wrapped Minima ($WMINIMA).
-We also require the wallet address your sending funds originate from.
+Visit https://presale.minima.global/ and use Switchere to reserve WMINIMA.
 Make sure you do not send funds from a shared address.

-## How many tokens are on sale at the Presale?

-60 million Wrapped Minima ($WMINIMA) coins are available for purchase.

 ## What do I need to participate?

 You will need to complete KYC before you can participate.
-You will also need a Metamask wallet to be able to receive the Wrapped Minima ($WMINIMA) coins you purchase.

-## How will I receive my $WMINIMA?

-Your Wrapped Minima ($WMINIMA) will be sent to the Metamask wallet address that you purchased coins with, after TGE.

-## When will I receive my Minima coins?

-You will receive them after the Presale closes and the Token Generation Event ends, this will be in March ahead of exchange listing.

-## Where will I be able to sell $WMINIMA?

-We will be announcing the exchanges that Wrapped Minima ($WMINIMA) will be listed in March.

-## About KYC

-### Why do I have to do KYC?
+## Why do I have to do KYC?

 It is a legal requirement of FINMA as part of the anti-money laundering and terror financing prevention regulations to check the identity of every participant.
 We will not use this data or share it with anyone.

 Our SRO (self regulatory organisation external representative) in Switzerland will store the data for one year to conform with FINMA KYC/AML.
 We will keep your email address in our database to send you notifications throughout the Presale.

-### Which countries cannot participate?
+The list of countries that cannot participate:

 - Afghanistan
 - Belarus